-For the purpose of the study we need to measure agreement between ratings (orders).
-In this paper, we do this using the modified Kendall correlation coefficient of τ_x (see Emond, Mason (2002)).
-There are few reasons of such choice.
-First, as Emond and Mason shown, τ_x is the unique rank correlation coefficient which is equivalent to the Kemeny-Snell distance metric which is the key component of consensus rating construction.
+For the purpose of this study we need to measure the agreement between ratings (orders).
+We do this using the modified Kendall correlation coefficient of τ_x (see Emond, Mason (2002)).
+There are a few reasons for such a choice.
+First, as Emond and Mason shown, τ_x is the unique rank correlation coefficient, which is equivalent to the Kemeny-Snell distance metric, which is the key component of consensus rating construction.
 Second, like any other concordance coefficient, it represents the degree of agreement between two orders, while it does not lend itself to an accurate quantitative estimate.
 Unlike the other concordance coefficients, the same dimension assessment scales are unnecessary. τ_x is calculated as follows: